juji-io/datalevin/benchmarks/JOB-bench/README.md

 Finally create foreign key indices: `psql -f data/fkindexes.sql`

 ### Datalevin

-We translated the SQL schema to equivalent Datalevin schema, shown in `datalevin-bench.core` namespace.
+We translated the SQL schema to equivalent Datalevin schema, as shown in `datalevin-bench.core` namespace.
 The attribute names follow Clojure convention.

 The same set of CSV files are transformed into datoms and loaded into